SecureHats/AzWorkspaceManager/README.md

 ## Common setup

-To get started with this PowerShell module you only need to follow some simple steps.
+To get started with this PowerShell module you only need to follow these basic steps.

 ### Prerequisites